 - Growing Fukien Tea Tree Bonsai from Seed or By Propagation

 - How To Care for Fukien Tea Tree Bonsai

 - Where to Buy Fukien Tea Tree Bonsai

 Even though it has fragrant white blossoms for much of the year, the tree is beautiful even when it’s not in full bloom.
 It has dark green leaves that are shiny and speckled with pale white dots.

 The trunk of the tree is a brownish-red, a feature that contrasts beautifully with the dark green leaves and white flowers.

 |Indirect sunlight preferred

 Types of Carmona Retusa

-Fukien Tea Tree bonsai is native to China, originally named after the Chinese province Fukien (Fuijan in Chinese).
+Fukien Tea Tree bonsai is a tropical evergreen shrub originating from southern China, originally named after the Chinese province Fukien (Fuijan in Chinese).
 It is also found in parts of Australia, Japan, Taiwan, and Indonesia.
 It is one of the most common bonsai trees to grow indoors.